Life as a Filtered Outcome: Filtered Configuration Framework

 Abiogenesis is commonly framed as a problem of probabilistic generation under early Earth conditions.
 This paper argues that such framing is incomplete.
 We introduce the Filtered Configuration Framework (FCF), in which the observable biochemical landscape is interpreted as the result of successive filtering processes acting on a broader configuration space.

 Within this formulation, observability is further constrained by epistemic conditions (Coherent Observational Epistemology), such that only configurations compatible with both environmental and observational interfaces can be detected.
+Consequently, empirical observations represent only a restricted subset of a broader admissible domain.
+The framework therefore distinguishes between observed configurations and compatible but unrealized configurations, analogous to the distinction between realized and dark diversity in ecological systems.

 We derive formal consequences showing that observability does not imply local generability, and that the absence of configurations in empirical data does not constitute evidence of their impossibility.
 Moreover, the framework implies that the constructive synthesis of specific configurations under controlled conditions is not, in general, invariant with respect to environment-dependent transformation processes.